 Qiubo (Anastasia) Li 李秋搏 Lǐ qiūbó | Mandarin Chinese Language Teacher (part-time)

-Qiubo 秋搏 qiūbó teaches Saturday classes, helps Lizzie and Li Ling with the YouTube channel videos and also provides some marketing/admin help for Li Ling.
+Qiubo 秋搏 qiūbó teaches Saturday classes, helps Lizzie and Li Ling with the YouTube channel videos and programme development.

 Qiubo is from Shandong province, in north east China, and has been working on a Bachelor of Commerce and Education at Victoria University of Wellington since July 2016, with future plans of qualifying as a teacher in New Zealand.
 She has worked at a foreign languages school / kindergarten during her summer breaks while she was in high school in Shandong, and most recently was teaching there in November 2016 to February 2017.
 Qiubo has a passion for teaching, enjoys spending time with children, and believes that she learns from the children as much as they learn from her.